aazahrou/aspirethemes.github.io/_docs/magaz-wordpress.md

 ### Widgets

-Magaz theme includes multiple widgets areas.
+The Magaz theme includes multiple widgets areas.

 Widgets can be added to these areas by navigating to "Appearance > Widgets".